2025 ROSH HASHANAH

 Neilah Prayers @ 7:00 pm

 The Shabbat Shuvah is a service that precedes Yom Kippur.
 The Sabbath of Repentance is focused exclusively on our intentions and actions.
-The Kol Nidrei - evening service (Friday evening) begins a solemn 24-hour fast, communal confessions, and prayers for forgiveness.
-Morning service (on Saturday) continues with the prayers of repentance, reading from the Torah, and extended festive Amidah.
-There are multiple parts to this day of worship with breaks in between.
-Participate in some or in all services depending on your abilty.
-Afternoon service includes a Yizkor Remembrance, Mincha, and reading of the book of Jonah.
+The Kol Nidrei - evening service (Wednesday evening) begins a solemn 25-hour fast, communal confessions, and prayers for forgiveness.
+Morning service (on Thursday) continues the Day of Atonement with the prayers of repentance, reading from the Torah, and extended festive Amidah.
+There are multiple parts to this day of worship with breaks in between, but it lasts all day.
+Participate in some or in all services depending on your ability.
+Afternoon service includes a Yizkor Remembrance, Mincha, and communal reading of the book of Jonah.
 The customary fast concludes after sunset at Havdalah.

 Sukkot Shacharit @ 9:30 am - traditional prayers.